danielmoi/vim-tute/vim-glossary.md

 Options are special internal variables and switches in Vim They can be set to achieve special effects.

-We change options with the keyword SET.
+We change options with the keyword `set`.

 We inspect options by appending "?"

 ```
 :set              Show all options that differ from their default value
-:set showcmd?     show current value of option
+:set number?
+Show current value of option
-:set showcmd      Toggle option: set, switch it on; Number/String option: show value
+:set number       Toggle option: set, switch it on; Number/String option: show value
-:set showcmd!     set current value to toggled value (invert)
+:set number!
+Set current value to toggled value (invert)
-:set no{option}   set option to off
+:set no{number}   Set option to off
-:set {option}&    Set option to default value
+:set {number}&    Set option to default value

 :set pokemon?
 E518: Unknown option: pokemon
-                  "pokemon" is not a vim option
+                  "pokemon" is not a Vim option

 :set number=30    E474: Invalid argument: number=yes
                   "30" is not a valid value for the option "number"